Mercantile Bank of India, London and China

-The Mercantile Bank of India, London and China, later Mercantile Bank Ltd (有利銀行), was an Anglo-Indian bank with business focus in the Far East.
+The Mercantile Bank of India, London and China, later Mercantile Bank Ltd (有利銀行), was a British bank with business focus in the Far East.
 It was founded in Bombay in 1853 as the Mercantile Bank of Bombay; and later in 1857 was renamed to Mercantile Bank of India, London, and China with London as its headquarters.

 By 1959, through a series of mergers and divisions, its name had been shortened to 'Mercantile Bank, Ltd', and was acquired by HSBC the same year.
 The bank was an issuer of Hong Kong bank notes until 1974.

 History

 Early years: 1853–1900

 The historic bank started life in October 1853 as the Mercantile Bank of Bombay, taking the name of the city, Bombay, where it was founded.
 It expanded its operations to the Far East in November 1854 with the opening of an office in Shanghai.
 In 1857, the bank was granted a royal charter, and it established a presence in Hong Kong.
 The name was late changed to the Mercantile Bank of India, London and China, and it moved its headquarters to London in 1858.